sooryaprakash31/Email-App/README.md

 ### Setup
 - `name` and `email` are required columns in the `.csv` file
 - Attachment file name and `name` in the .csv file must be same
-- The Supported file format for attachments in `.pdf`
+- The Supported file format for attachments is `.pdf`
 - Less secure app access in from email account must be on during the execution

 ### Execution